 Alert Source Discuss

-Define a registry for generic contracts linked to a specific NFT
+Define a registry for generic services linked to a specific NFT

 Authors Francesco Sullo (@sullof)